 - We want to place fault elsewhere.
-When we believe that we aren’t going to do well or will fail no matter what, we begin behaving in ways that ensures we fail.When we do fail, we look for something or someone else to blame.
+When we believe that we aren’t going to do well we begin behaving in ways that ensures we fail.When we do fail, we look for something or someone else to blame.
 And so we procrastinate on our goal leading us to self-sabotage.

 - Fear of failure.We fear that we will give all we have to a goal and still not be enough to succeed.

 Once we identify why we are self sabotaging we can then begin taking steps to overcome the destructive behavior.
 Make a list of all the things that you think are causing you to self sabotage.
 Take time to evaluate why you want to achieve your goals and identify the small things,like complaining,that hold you back along with the big ones.

 If you are afraid of failure,consider listing all the ways you have succeeded in the past.
 Take a look at all the wonderful things you have achieved.
 If you don’t feel worthy, It might be time to focus on self care.
 Stop focusing on what you think you do wrong and work on recognizing what you do right.

 Make yourself a priority.
 Prioritizing yourself will help you to boost your self-confidence and allow you to be better equipped to face your fear and move beyond self sabotage.
 Get out of your own way and give yourself a chance to love yourself to the fullest.

 When you were a teenager, you probably kept a diary under your pillow where you wrote you feelings and experiences.
 It was your place of confessing your fears and struggles without judgement .
 It felt good to get all of those thoughts from your mind to paper which always left you feeling like a heavy burden has been lifted from your heart.
 When you got into adulthood, you probably stopped keeping a diary but the same concept still applies.